gabriel-amorim1/gabriel-amorim1/README.md

         'Information Systems - Una University Center ...in progress', 'IT Technician - CEFET-MG',
     ];
-    occupation: string = 'NodeJS Developer at Reply and Student';
+    occupation: string = 'NodeJS Developer at Nomad and Student';
 }

 ```